Bhaktapur Durbar Square: Vatsala Temple

 Near the western part of the square are two Vatsala temples, both of which were consecrated in 1695 by Jitamitra Malla.
-The temple of Siddhi Vatsala, similar to the Nritya Vatsala is a stone temple and is generally referred as Lohan dega, translating to "stone temple".
+The temple of Siddhi Vatsala, similar to the Nritya Vatsala is a stone temple and is generally referred to as Lohan dega, translating to "stone temple".
 It is dedicated to Siddhi Lakshmi, a form of Devi and is also referred as the temple of Siddhi Lakshmi.
 The temple is especially noted for its guardian statues, which includes a man and a woman holding a child and a chained dog, a pair of camels, horses, rhinoceroses and mythical beasts.
 Its sister temple Yantra Vatsala, before being destroyed in the 1934 earthquake, used to exist north of it.
 Unlike the Siddhi Lakshmi temple, it was not restored after the earthquake and instead a one storey building has been constructed in order to shelter the image of the deity.
 It is believed that Yantra Vatsala was built in a similar style to its sister temple, Siddhi Vatsala but a complete pre-1934 picture of the temple has not been discovered.

 Annapurna Vatsala, another of the Vatsala temple is located south of the Yakshasvara temple is more commonly called the "Guhyeswari of Bhaktapur".
 The image of the deity the small shrine is similar to the Annapurna temple located in Asan, Kathmandu.
 The temple of Annapurna Vatsala is rather small when compared to its sister temple, it is not known whether it is a reduced structure as a result of a hasty restoration work after the 1934 earthquake, as is the case with many heritages in the square.